 When one thinks of specialty French delicacies, snails is one of the first dishes that comes to mind.
 A popular gastronomic delight in many countries in Europe and North Africa, escargots are often attributed to French cooking because of the escargots de Bourgogne cooking style.
 Roman/Burgundy snails (helix pomatia) are removed from the shells to be cleaned, then cooked in plenty of garlic, butter and herbs (such as parsley), and served in their shells.
 The escargot are eaten using special tongs to grip the shell, and a fork to remove the snail.

 Auvergne-Rhône-Alpes is the Alpine region of France, home of the tallest mountain in western Europe, Mont Blanc.
 It’s a region of natural beauty and diverse landscapes, from the river Rhône and tributaries, the winery regions of Beaujolais, to the Alps mountain range.
 It is home to the Chaîne des Puys, a chain of extinct volcanoes.
-France’s second largest city Lyon is here, a centre of great food and historic architecture.
+France’s third largest city Lyon is here, a centre of great food and historic architecture.
 The mountain city of Annecy is known for its alpine lake and paragliding.
 Food of the region is very cheese-based, such as fondue savoyarde.
 Blanquette de veau is another famous dish, invented in Lyon.